majo84ec/surfs_up/README.md

 - In December temperatura min. is 56F , max.
 83F  and average of 71F.
 - The diference between maxima and average temperatures in these months do not represent more than 4F.
 However , the minima temperatura drop 8F in December.

+## Summary.
-This analysis can not considerate only temperature of island .
-There are other factors can help the investor to make a decision , such as the season or  precipitation.
+For the investor make a decision based only in the temperature could be risky.
+There are other factors/ variables we should considerate for analysis like season or  precipitation.
-If we considerate prepicipation levels the results are:
+Based on the information of the table, we will considerate prepicipation levels for these two months: